andrewringler/git-annex-turtle/README.md

 *git-annex-turtle* takes inspiration in function and name from [TortoiseCVS](https://en.wikipedia.org/wiki/TortoiseCVS) and the many other tools which have provided OS-level filesystem icons for source revision control software.

 ## Building
- * Install XCode 9.2
+ * Install XCode 16.2
- * Install XCode SDK macOS 10.12 for XCode 9.2
+ * Install Platform Support for macOS 15.2
  * Open src/git-annex-turtle.xcodeproj in XCode
  * Create a new scheme called git-annex-turtle with build targets `git-annex-turtle` and `git-annex-turtleTests`
  * Run the `git-annex-turtle` scheme